casangi/casadocs/docs/tasks/task_initweights.rst

    the MS. An overview on weights in CASA is provided in the `Data Weights <https://casa.nrao.edu/casadocs-devel/stable/calibration-and-visibility-data/data-weights>`__ section of CASAdocs.
-For ALMA interferometry and EVLA data, it should not generally be necessary to use this task, as the weight information should have been initialized properly at fill time (when the import was performed with CASA v4.2.2 and later).
+For ALMA interferometry and EVLA data, it should not generally be necessary to use this task, as the per-spectral window weight information should have been initialized properly at fill time (v4.2.2 and later).
+To set per-channel weights, use initweights(vis=finalvis,wtmode='weight',dowtsp=True).

    | Several initialization modes are supported via the *wtmode*
      parameter.
 If *wtmode='nyq'* (the default), the SIGMA and WEIGHT